angelabiondo/habit-tracker/README.md

 ---

 **Note**: This application runs entirely in your browser and requires no installation or server setup.
 Your data privacy is maintained as nothing is transmitted over the internet.

+# Habit Tracker

+A simple habit tracker web app.

+## Structure

+- `public/`: Static files (HTML, images, etc.)
+- `src/`: Source code and styles

+## How to use

+Open `public/index.html` in your browser to use the app.

+All logic and styles are in the `src/` folder.